Davide Armanini

 Davide Armanini (born 10 December 1991) is an Italian kickboxer who fights for the Roman team "Roma Fight Club".

 Active in various combat disciplines (such as kickboxing and boxing), he is the first Italian athlete called to join the Dutch promotion Enfusion.
-He is a WTKA K1 75 kg world champion in 2017 and 2018, an Italian 81 kg FederKombat 1st series champion in 2021, and a Wako K1 Middleweight world champion in 2021.
-He is nicknamed "The Bull" for the way he charges his opponents during matches.
+He is a WTKA K1 75 kg world champion an Italian 81 kg FederKombat 1st series champion and a Wako K1 Middleweight world champion.
+He is nicknamed "The Bull" for the way he charges at his opponents during matches.